hannwong/jobapp-latize-techtest/README.md

       width: 1024px;
       }

-You can tune the opacity for turn on/off the mockup overlay.
+You can tune the opacity to turn on/off the mockup overlay.

 No effort was made to use SCSS because Latize seemed unable (or unavailable) to access Git repos (whether on BitBucket or GitHub), and hence unable to run a Grunt/Gulp build script to see SCSS in action.
 Still, SCSS capability can be demonstrated on request.